joinpursuit/AC_4_Web/units/html/lessons/html_p_h_tags.md

 ## HTML Tags

-_Tags_ in HTML how the browser knows what to render and how each rendered item will look like.
+_Tags_ in HTML are how the browser knows what to render and what each rendered item will look like.
 Tags have an opening`<TAG>` and a closing `</TAG>` and wrap content like this: `<p>This text is wrapped by paragraph tags!</p>`.
 When the browser reads an HTML document and hits a `<p>` tag, it knows that what it is reading is a _paragraph_ and will render it according to the default or specified paragraph properties.

 Let's start by creating a new blank document titled `test.html`.
 Below is the skeleton of all basic HTML pages, which you can copy into your test.html document: